Acts 1 - John Karmelich

 to conversion.
 Again, without Jesus there,

-their previous lifestyle may be one of scandal to contend with.
+their previous lifestyles may have been one of scandal, to contend with.

 c)